georgejmx/whisper-blog/README.md

 Also adjust the constants at the top of _client/src/main.js_ to match the above values for `[YOUR IV]` and `[YOUR SPLICE INDEX]`.
-This means rebuilding your obfuscated _client/public/main.js_ using `cd client && npm run build`.
+This means rebuilding your obfuscated _client/public/main.js_ using `cd client && npm run bundle`.
 Now time to build

 #### Using docker